1 x 250 g Ina Paarman’s Lemon Flavour Cheesecake Mix

 Spoon and spread half of the meringue onto baking paper, filling the 22 cm circle.

-Shape ⅔ of the remaining meringue with two tablespoons to make big meringues.
+Shape ⅔ of the remaining meringue with two tablespoons to make big, free form meringues.
 Place on second baking sheet.
 Shape the other ⅓ with two dessert spoons to make slightly smaller meringues.
 Bake base and individuals together in the oven.